security-assignments/security-assignments.github.io/_labs/lab_web_privacy_and_anonymity.md

 <div class='alert alert-danger'><strong>Heads up!</strong> This lab does <em>not</em> condone any illegal activity.</div>

-There are occasionally times when _anonymnity_ on the internet is desirable.
+There are occasionally times when _anonymity_ on the internet is desirable.
 This is different from _confidentiality_ on the internet.
 With confidentiality, it is not possible for eavesdroppers to read the web traffic.
-With anonymnity, web traffic cannot be linked back to its origin.
+With anonymity, web traffic cannot be linked back to its origin.

 HTTPS provides web traffic _confidentiality_ -- but only of the request